 Is It Normal To Feel Angry In A Relationship?

 In reality, all of these notions associated with angry feelings are incorrect.
-Anger is just another human emotion that cannot be dispensed or done away with completely.
+Anger is just another human emotion that cannot be dispensed with completely.
+It does not necessarily spell doom for your relationship, if it did, no couple in the world would be able to survive.
+What really matters is how you control anger in a relationship, instead of trying to avoid it altogether.

-Circling back to the question of ‘is it normal to feel angry in a relationship’, psychotherapist and counseling psychologist Niki Benjamin says, “Yes, it is normal to feel angry in a relationship but to what extent would depend on a variety of factors.
+Circling back to the question, “Is it normal to feel angry in a relationship?”, Niki says, “Yes, it is normal to feel angry in a relationship but to what extent would depend on a variety of factors.
 Reasons such as betrayal, loss of trust, lack of clear communication, differential or imbalanced power dynamics could be legitimate reasons for feelings of anger.”

 How To Control Anger In A Relationship – 12 Ways To Tame The Temper

 Even if one accepts the fact that it is normal to feel angry in a relationship, there is no denying the fact that it is an exceedingly unpleasant place to be in.
-Besides, the way most couples channelize these emotions is what causes anger issues in a relationship to be chronic.
+Besides, the way most couples channel these emotions is what causes anger issues in a relationship to turn chronic.

 1. Don’t direct your rage at your partner